-Sometimes your ear may have a feeling of fullness or tightness when the ear mold is in your ear.
+Sometimes your ear may have a feeling of fullness or tightness when the ear mould is in your ear.
 Try to get used to this feeling.
 It should disappear after you practice wearing your aid for a while.
 If the feeling does not go away, consult your hearing healthcare professional.
-An adjustment may need to be made to the mold.
+An adjustment may need to be made to the mould.

 You will hear the sound of your own voice, as well as, internal sounds, such as swallowing.
 Try reading aloud to yourself and learn to correct the volume of your own voice while you are wearing the hearing aid(s).

 Try first to wear your new hearing aid(s) in quiet surroundings.
-Now is not the time to try out your hearing aid(s) at a concert.
-Instead try wearing it at home and try to get used to the new sound quality.
-Sounds like the ticking of a clock, the humming of a computer of the restling of paper may seem very loud to you at first.
+Now is not the time to try out your hearing aids at a concert.
+Instead, try wearing it at home and try to get used to the new sound quality.
+Sounds like the ticking of a clock, the humming of a computer, or the rustling of paper may seem very loud to you at first.

 When you are ready, try exposing yourself to a noisier situation such as a dinner table conversation with more than two people.

 When you are ready to leave the house with your new hearing aids, start by going to quiet environments, such as a library or bank and avoid large crowds and noisy places.

 Listen to your own voice.
 It will probably sound louder and different than it did before.
 You may have to re-learn to speak at a comfortable volume.

 Learn to recognize sounds that you have not heard for a long time.

 Practice using your eyes as well as your ears.
 Watch for facial expressions, lip and body movements.
 This will help you in understanding conversations.